erdnaxe/kraby/docs/use_motors.md

 The biggest bottleneck in this implementation is the data collecting.
 All servomotors need to be manually pulled one at a time to get all positions, velocities and torques.
-This takes approximatively between 100 and 140 ms at 115 200 bauds/s.
+This takes approximatively between 100 and 140 ms at 115 200 bauds/s
+with a TCP connection over WiFi.

-For the command it is much faster as it can be done using only one `S_JOG` packet.
+For the command it is much faster as it can be done using only one `S_JOG` packet[^herkulex_manual].

 [^nanopi_wiki]: "[NanoPi NEO4.](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO4)" FriendlyARM Wiki.
 October 2019.

+[^herkulex_manual]: "[Herkulex DRS-0101/DRS-0201 User Manual.](https://www.robotshop.com/media/files/PDF/manual-drs-0101.pdf)" Version 1.00, March 2011.